rmsrob/simple-server-sent-event/README.md

 # simple-server-sent-event

-> Open a SSE connection and get a response message with it's formatted time when hit an endpoint
+> Open a SSE connection and get a response message with its formatted time when hit an endpoint

 ## Install
 ### Prerequisite